tiders-shore/tiders-shore/.github/PULL_REQUEST_TEMPLATE.md

 ## Requirements
 <!-- Confirm the following by placing an X in the brackets [X]: -->
 - [ ] I have read and am following the [Pull Request and Changelog Guidelines](https://docs.spacestation14.com/en/general-development/codebase-info/pull-request-guidelines.html).
+- [ ] I have organised new changes to be in their appropriate non-core directories, or otherwise added comments properly denoting them as non-core changes. <!-- TS14 change -->
 - [ ] I have added media to this PR or it does not require an ingame showcase.
 <!-- You should understand that not following the above may get your PR closed at maintainer’s discretion -->